AndreaNardinocchi/SETU_RaspberryPi_Assignment/README.md

 ```
 sudo nmap -sn 999.999.999.999/99 | grep Nmap
 ```
-Tha above command is called from the **ip_detector.py** program using the subprocess library (the user wiill need to change the network address,
+The above command is called in into the **ip_detector.py** program using the subprocess library (the user will need to change the network address,

 ```
 import subprocess